Mahendra-Shivaswamy-Devops/cookbook_testing_using_docker/README.md

 systemctl status docker.service
 systemctl is-enabled docker.service

-#Need to verify this settings
+###(Do not use this yet-Need to verify this settings
-Restart after crash
+###Ignore for now
+This is to restart daemon automatically upon crash

 vi /etc/systemd/system/multi-user.target.wants/docker.service

 [Service]